-The product created with process manufacturing typically cannot be disassembled to its constituent parts.
-For example, once it is produced, a soft drink cannot be broken down into its ingredients.
-Goods made with process manufacturing are typically measured by weight or volume.
+The production process often requires a thermal or chemical conversion, such as with heat, time or pressure.
+As a result, a product created through process manufacturing cannot be disassembled into its constituent parts.
+For example, once it is produced, a soft drink cannot be broken down into its separate ingredients.Content Continues Below

 Process manufacturing vs. discrete manufacturing

 Process manufacturing is the exact opposite of discrete manufacturing.
 Whereas process manufacturing follows recipes or formulas and creates products that cannot be broken down at the end of the production cycle, discrete manufacturing uses a bill of materials (BOM) and follows instructions to create finished, assembled goods.
 At the end of the discrete manufacturing process, the final product can be broken down into its distinct parts, which can sometimes be recycled.
 Goods produced through discrete manufacturing include automobiles, computers and some toys.

 - identification of parts by numbers

 - recipes and formulas

 - identification of parts by attributes

 Process manufacturing can be considered more complex than discrete manufacturing since it involves transforming individual raw materials and process inputs into a final product.
 However, it is also less defect-oriented and experiences fewer interruptions and improved quality control (QC) throughout the production process.